MacOS/ReKlaSat-3D/README.md

 model = torch.hub.load('MacOS/ReKlaSat-3D', 'coordinates_colors_epoch', epoch=40)
 ```

-## Load the coordinates and colors Convolutional Neural Network that were trained with median class weights.
+## Load the model and weights from the coordinates and colors with median class weights experiments

 ```py
 import torch